-Johnson Architecture adds Rachel Smith as intern interior designer
+Johnson Architecture adds Rachel Smith as intern interior architect

-Johnson Architecture has hired University of Tennessee graduate Rachel Smith as an intern interior designer.
+Johnson Architecture has hired University of Tennessee graduate Rachel Smith as an intern interior architect.

 “It’s always rewarding to add an aspiring architect to our team,” said Daryl Johnson, founder and president of Johnson Architecture.
 “As Rachel’s journey moves from education to practice, we appreciate the perspective she brings to our firm.”